Invasive Garden Plants

-In the end, I had to dig out all the Snow-in-Summer, as it spread all over my rockery.
-I left the Rose Bush to flourish as I couldn't bear to cut it down, and the Heuchera, I wish I hadn't cut it back so vigorously, as it barely recovered and was not in fact at all invasive.
+In the end, I had to dig out all the snow-in-summer, as it spread all over my rockery.
+I left the rose bush to flourish as I couldn't bear to cut it down, and I wish I hadn't cut the heuchera back so vigorously, as it barely recovered and was not in fact at all invasive.

 A Word of Advice: